 Truth be told, I had not heard of this relish till Usha told me about it.
 Then I asked my Maharashtrian friends and looked up the recipe of the Internet.
 I was amazed at the simplicity of this relish.
 Given how easy it was, I made Kanda Kairi without much ado and quite liked the flavours it had.
 The raw mango gives it a tang while the raw onion and chilli powder lend it a kick like none other.
 Then there is the jaggery to add just a bit of sweetness.

-The best part about this dish is that it gets done in under 10 minutes, and tastes great with both rice and roti.
-I tried it with Idli and Dosa as well. 🙂 Kanda Kairi also preserves well for 3-4 days, if refrigerated.
+The best part about this dish is that it gets done in under 10 minutes, and tastes great with rotis and bhakris.
+I tried it with Idli and Dosa as well. 🙂 Kanda Kairi also preserves well for a week or more, when refrigerated.

 It is that time of the year when I go plain nuts over raw mangoes.
-This year Mumbai is having an exceptionally good crop of raw mangoes early in the season.
+This year Mumbai is having an exceptionally good crop of raw mangoes early in the season and so I am on a roll.

 Kanda Kairi | Raw Mango and Onion Relish from Maharashtra